Core Terms & Field Signals

 Essence Extraction

-It may happen when labour, trust, stock, care, ideas, responsibility, risk or availability are used without clear recognition, return flow, boundary or source protection.
+It may happen when labour, trust, stock, care, ideas, responsibility, risk, Source Space or availability are used without clear recognition, Return Flow, boundary or source protection.

 Essence Extraction can also happen when value is taken from the field and it remains vague who carries the emptiness.